It is an all-too-common refrain: The lack of internal buy-in for corporate sustainability projects and strategies.

 - Increasing volumes, productivity, or yields in supply chains by helping suppliers improve resource or workforce management practices

 - Reducing reputational risk by proactively monitoring and managing human rights and environmental issues

-- Attracting or retaining talent by developing workforce training or development projects
+- Attracting or retaining talent by elevating the company’s brand or by developing workforce training or development projects

-The sustainability team needs to articulate why a sustainability initiative is aligned not only with overall corporate strategy, but with the goals of other business units in the company: procurement, operations, marketing, HR, etc.
+The sustainability team needs to articulate why a sustainability initiative is aligned not only with the overall corporate strategy but with the goals of other business units in the company: procurement, operations, marketing, HR, etc.